 Taking this into account, it is clear that data center tier classification plays a highly useful role for both customers and providers.

 For providers, data center tiers assist in defining and conveying the capacity and capability of a data center facility.
-Industry standard also assist in aligning development strategies for new facilities.
+Industry-standard also assists in aligning development strategies for new facilities.

 From the customer’s point of view, data center tiers provide a basis to estimate data center needs against projected downtime costs.
 In this way, lower level tiers are allocated to companies with lower risk investment and higher tiers are designated for ventures or workloads that require consistent uptime.